Gobihadros: Paleopathology

-In 2021 Justyna Słowiak and team examined an exceptionally large individual of Gobihadros (ZPAL MgD-III/3) through CT scans, which was found to preserve traces of abnormal calcium deposits in some bones.
+In 2021 Justyna Słowiak and her team examined an exceptionally large individual of Gobihadros (ZPAL MgD-III/3) through CT scans, which was found to preserve traces of abnormal calcium deposits in some bones.
 These paleopathologies were interpreted to represent traces of calcium pyrophosphate deposition disease, and were found in caudal vertebrae and pedal phalanges.
 The presence of this disease in this individual combined with its large size—which may represent the top size limit of Gobihadros—indicates that it was a rather old animal and this disease would have been responsible for causing restriction and pain in the joint areas of affected bones.
 It is likely that the disease developed in the dinosaur due to old age rather than external factors, such as physical trauma.
 The team also reinforced its advanced age based on the presence of closely spaced lines of arrested growth (LAGS) and external fundamental system in the femur.